253 West 138th Street

 RENTHOP DESCRIPTION

-The apartment is a unit offered at a monthly price of $1,850.
-The person posting the listing did not specify that any pets were allowed.
-It may be the case that pets are ok and the manager simply has not yet filled out all the details.
+Apartments similar to this unit are offered at a monthly price range of $1,795 - $1,933.
+The building did not specify that any pets were allowed.
+It may be the case that pets are ok.

-We have 20 photos of this particular unit, building, and surrounding areas.
+We have 13 photos of similar units, building, and surrounding areas.

 See available units at 253 West 138th Street.